cj/sinatra-can/README.markdown

 load_and_authorize is one of CanCan's greatest features.
 It will, if applicable, load a model based on the :id parameter, and authorize, according to the HTTP Request Method.

-The usage with this Sinatra adapter is a bit different, since it's implemented from scratch.
+The usage with this Sinatra adapter is a bit different and way simpler, since it's implemented from scratch.
+Since Sinatra is based on routes (as opposed to controllers + methods), you need to tell which model you want to use.
+It will guess the action (:view, :create, etc) using the HTTP verb, and an 'id' parameter to load the model.

 It is compatible with ActiveRecord, DataMapper and Sequel.

+Here's the syntax:

+    get '/projects/:id' do
+      load_and_authorize!
+Project

+      # It's loaded now.
+      @project.name
+    end

+It is also implemented as a handy condition:

     get '/projects/:id', :model => Project do
-      # it is autoloaded now
       @project.name
     end